site logo

 Service is currently four journeys each way on weekdays, two on Saturdays, Sundays and Holidays.
 The current timetable can be viewed here.
 They are also offering an 'on demand' service at Porto airport via this link (In English) - https://www.autna.com/en/special-service-on-demand-at-porto-airport/

-They now use a new bus station in Vigo, the Estación Intermodal de Vigo (VIALIA).
-This is next to the Vigo Urzáiz Railway Station but about 1.3km from the other Vigo station at Guixar.
-Connections available at Vigo to and from Santiago de Compostela, also possible by train or local bus.
+They use the bus station Estación Intermodal de Vigo (VIALIA).
+This is next to the Vigo Urzáiz Railway Station, but about 1.3km from the other Vigo railway station at Guixar.
+Connections available at Vigo to and from Santiago de Compostela, whichi is also possible by train or local bus.
 Trains are also available between Vigo Urzáiz station, Santiago de Compostela and La Coruña - www.renfe.com for times and tickets.

-This route also stops in Viana do Castelo, but only for passengers who have purchased tickets at the website.
+This Porto - Vigo route also stops in Viana do Castelo, but only for passengers who have purchased tickets on line and in advance.

 Tickets can be bought on line - one way fare Porto to Vigo €14,90 return (round-trip) €26,10 - small discounts available for those under 26 or 65 and over.

-In Porto, these journeys stop at the Airport, Casa da Musica metro / bus station and the Campanhã Bus Station.
+In Porto, these journeys stop at the Airport, Casa da Musica metro / local bus station and the main Campanhã Bus Station, for easy connections to trains, long distance and many regional buses to all parts of Portugal.

 PORTO TO VIGO, SANTIAGO DE COMPOSTELA AND LA CORUNÃ via Porto Airport and Braga